-- Your child's progress will be continually monitored by his/her class teacher. - His/her progress will be reviewed formally with members of the senior leadership team every term in phonics, reading, writing and maths, through pupil progress meetings. - If your child is in Year 1 or above and not accessing the National Curriculum, a more sensitive assessment tool (The Engagement Model) is used. - At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
+- Your child's progress will be continually monitored by his/her class teacher. - His/her progress will be reviewed formally with members of the senior leadership team every term in phonics, reading, writing and maths, through pupil progress meetings. - If your child is in Year 1 or above and not accessing the National Curriculum, a more sensitive assessment tool (The Engagement Model) is used. - At the end of KS2 all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do. - Where necessary, children who have an additional support, will have a support plan called an Assess, Plan, Do and Review (APDR) and a personal passport.
 Their provision will be carefully mapped and recorded. - Pupils with additional support will receive termly Person-Centred Meetings.
 This is an opportunity for your child to share their own views and places them directly in the centre of their own plan. - The progress of children with an EHC Plan will also be formally reviewed at an Annual Review. - The SENDCO will monitor the progress of children on the SEND list every term. - Regular book scrutiny and learning walks will be carried out by members of the senior leadership team to ensure that the needs of all children are met and that the quality of teaching and learning is high.